seankross/the-unix-workbench/docs/05-Bash-Programming.md

 variable is now equal to 3, so `"i is equal to 3"` is printed to the console.
 There are no elements left in the sequence, so the program moves beyond the FOR loop and finally prints `"After Loop"`.
 Stop for a moment and edit this loop yourself.
-Try executing it with your changes to see if it prints the output you expected.
+Try changing the brace expansion to include other sequences of numbers, letters, or words, then execute the modified code.
+Before you execute your modified program, write down what you think will be printed.
+How do the results of executing your program compare with your expectations?

-Once you've experimented at little take a look at this example with several other kinds of sequence generating strategies:
+Once you've experimented a little take a look at this example with several other kinds of sequence generating strategies:

 ```